Dean Traylor splits his time being a special education teacher and a freelance writer.

 Update 2019: DeVos Takes Aim at Special Olympics and Special Education

 On March 26, 2019, DeVos went before a congressional subcommittee to justify proposed budgetary cuts to public education funding.
-The cuts she proposed was estimated at $7 billion dollars.
-Of these proposed cuts – and the one that received much of the attention – was a proposal to eliminate $18 million in federal funding for the Special Olympics.
+The cuts she proposed were estimated at $7 billion dollars.
+Of these proposed cuts—and the one that received much of the attention—was a proposal to eliminate $18 million in federal funding for the Special Olympics.

-Although the Special Olympic is partially funded by private organizations, the federal dollars support a huge portion of the organization's operations.
+Although the Special Olympics is partially funded by private organizations, the federal dollars support a huge portion of the organization's operations.

 In addition, the cuts to education would slash funding for various special education programs, which includes millions for programs catering to students with visual impairment/blindness.

 Representative Mark Pocan (D-Wis.), a House Appropriation subcommittee member, grilled her on the proposals.
 He asked her if she knew how many students would be affected.
 She didn’t know.

 “I still can’t understand why you would go after disabled children in your budget.
 You zero that out.
 It’s appalling.”

 Pocan (who has a family member diagnosed with Autism) responded: